gazpachu/sugui/src/components/accordion/Readme.md

-An accordions is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.
+An accordion is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.

 For more info, please refer to the <a href="https://github.com/gazpachu/sugui/tree/master/src/components/accordion/index.jsx" target="_blank">component implementation</a>